firebolt-db/godocs/docs/sql_reference/commands/access-control/drop-service-account.md

 DROP SERVICE ACCOUNT <service_account_name>;
 ```
 {: .note}
 If the service account is linked to a user, it can not be dropped.
-In order to drop a service account linked to a user, the link must be reset `alter user foo set service_account=new_service_account|DEFAULT` or drop the user
+In order to drop a service account linked to a user, the link must be reset `alter user foo set service_account=new_service_account|DEFAULT` or the user dropped.

 ## Parameters